The best 90s movies on Netflix

 Need something new to watch on Netflix?
 Click here

-Check out our list of the best 1990s films on Netflix UK below.
+Check out our list of the best 1990s films on Netflix UK below, or click here for the full list of the top movies to watch with your Netflix subscription.

 Pulp Fiction